Configure Wire-Server for federation¶

 Improvements to the TLS setup are planned (TLS 1.3 support; no restrictions on key sizes anymore), those are tracked internally under FS-33 and FS-49 (tickets only visible to Wire employees).

-(A) Let’s encrypt TLS server and client certificate generation and renewal¶
+(A) Let’s encrypt TLS server and client certificate generation and renewal

-The following will make use of Let’s encrypt for both server certificates (used when
+The following will make use of Let’s

-someone sends a request to your federator.<domain-name>
+when someone sends a request to your federator.<domain-name>

-to other backends).
+backends).

 For that, you need to have jetstack/cert-manager installed.
 You can follow the helm chart installation here.